hvrsuspend - Suspend (or un-suspend) jobs

 Jobs can either be specified explicitly (e.g. chn-cap-locx) or they can be partially specified (e.g. chn-cap which matches all capture jobs).
 If only a channel name is specified, then hvrsuspend suspends all jobs in the channel.

 The first argument hubdb specifies the connection to the hub database.
-This can be an Oracle, Ingres, SQL Server, DB2, DB2 for I, PostgreSQL, or Teradata database depending on its form.
-See further section Calling HVR on the Command Line.
+For more information about supported hub databases, see Calling HVR on the Command Line.

 This command connects to the HVR Scheduler so the scheduler must be already running.